theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_NumberOfColumns(device io_instrument, sequence i_sequenceLabware, variable o_labwareColumns)
+.. ven:function:: Get_NumberOfColumns(device io_instrument, sequence i_sequenceLabware, variable o_labwareColumns)

   This function outputs the number of columns defined in the labware from the first position of a given sequence.